Forget Mr. Grumpy; it’s easy living in beautiful Belgrade

 Art is everywhere.
 Sculptures, murals, street art and elaborate graffiti.

 The city’s wide boulevards, drivers who actually stop when you step into a crosswalk and respect traffic laws, tree-lined streets, and unfailingly friendly people (except old fat guys in markets) all make Belgrade a pleasure to explore and experience.
+You can look into the NJ Apps if you are looking for fencing and tree surgery experts.

 It’s easy, too.
 Easy to get around.
 Easy to find what you want.
 Easy to find your way back when you get lost.